-Eva 2.0 in now available for iOS devices
+Eva 2.3 is now available for iOS devices

 Team Eva has been working long and hard over the past two years.
-After a development slow-down, we’re working long hours to complete, Eva, a voice training mobile app for transgender people.
+After a development slow-down, we’re working long hours to complete, Eva (Exceptional Voice App), our voice training mobile app for transgender people.

 - Voice Feminization Fundamentals– for transgender women who are just beginning to transform their voices.